Words You Regret—You can’t unsay what you said—but you can stop saying it. Begin with: ‘I’m sorry. I feel bad about it. I’ll strive to do better!’

 You Can’t Unsay It… and That Stings

 No rewind.
-No unsend.
-Just the awkward silence of a moment that can’t be undone.
-And guess what?
-We’ve all had a Jim moment.
+No delete button.
+Just the silence of a moment that can’t be undone.

 Stop the Bleed: Don’t Make It Worse

 Sometimes silence isn’t weakness—it’s wisdom in sneakers.
-That “walk away” move?
-It’s not quitting.
-It’s choosing not to dig deeper when you’ve already hit rock-bottom with your comment.
+Choosing not to dig deeper when you’ve already hit rock bottom?
+That’s maturity.

 No, it didn’t fix the dishes.
 But it fixed them.

-✍️ Note to Self: Next time you’re tempted to drop a zinger, picture it tattooed on your forehead.
+✍️ Note to Self: Before dropping a zinger, picture it tattooed on your forehead.
 Still wanna say it?

 When in doubt?
 Chew on the thought, not on the person.

-What’s one moment you wish you could “un-say”?
-How’d you move forward—or how could you?
+✨ What’s one moment you wish you could ‘un-say’?
+How did you move forward—or how could you?

 About Tony